 However, a lot was achieved in the past year.
 Together with our partner, Infineon Technologies AG, it was announced in May that Vitesco (formerly Continental AG) had decided to be the first user of our embedding technology, Smart p2 Pack.
 This once again confirmed our innovation and technology leadership, particularly in the field of electromobility.
 We also succeeded in significantly expanding our distribution network by concluding two distribution partnerships for the North American and Japanese markets.
-The successful NA-DCAP accreditation, which is considered the most prestigious in the world and a prerequisite by major industry representatives to be approved as a supplier in the aviation sector, should also be highlighted.
-This now allows us to enter this customer segment with a global reach.
+The successful NA-DCAP accreditation, which is considered the most prestigious in the world and a prerequisite by major industry representatives to be approved as a supplier in the aviation sector, should also be with a global reach.